NeversSync/bus-mall-product-research/user_stories.md

 # Technical plan

 1. Need to have three images side by side on page
   - 3 img tags
-  - put images in container and float them side by side
+  - put images in ul and get them side by side

 2. Need to target images to be able to change and track them
     - Get image node in script